nikolastosevski/github-client-project/README.md

 2. Run development server (npm run dev)
 3. Open in browser (http://localhost:5173)

-## 📦 To Do
+## 📦 Possible Future Improvement

-- TailwindCSS styling
+- Advanced error handling with Error Boundaries
+- Infinite scrolling instead of "Load More" button
+- Additional filtering and sorting options for repositories
-- Error boundary and fallback UI
+- Unit and integration tests
-- Mock service for testing
+- Authentication support for private repositories

+## ✅ Licence
+This project is open source and free to use and modify.